Superhuman (NCT 127 song): Composition

 The song was written and produced by Korean producers TAK and 1Take, known for their hard-hitting, sledgehammer synths with a glitchy electro-dance base, and LA-based composer Adrian McKinnon, who has previously written songs for other SM Entertainment artists including: SHINee, EXO, and f(x).
 Park Sung Hee, Lee Suran, JQ, Ameli, and Rick Bridges were responsible for the lyrics.

 Critical reception

-According to Billboard's Tamar Herman, "Superhuman" is a complextro hiphop-oriented vibrant electropop track, with a powerful, declarative chorus.
+According to Billboard's Tamar Herman, "Superhuman" is a "vibrant" complextro and hip hop-oriented electropop track with a powerful, declarative chorus.

-MTV's Crystal Bell, describes the single as a "nu-disco song that pulsates with energy, from the isolated harmonies that open and close the track -- an old SM Entertainment flourish that groups like TVXQ, Shinhwa, and SHINee, have all employed -- to the ever-changing synths that progress with such vigor, and the deep, dirty groove that hammers into your soul.
+MTVs Crystal Bell, describes the single as a "nu-disco song that pulsates with energy, from the isolated harmonies that open and close the track -- an old SM Entertainment flourish that groups like TVXQ, Shinhwa, and SHINee, have all employed -- to the ever-changing synths that progress with such vigor, and the deep, dirty groove that hammers into your soul.
 The track is shining, shimmering splendor, and the futuristic visual crackles with the same intensity."